-Kristrun Frostadottir is the Chief Economist at Kvika, a specialized Icelandic bank focusing on asset management and investment services.
-Kristrun oversees and conducts macroeconomic analysis for the bank and advises clients on economic and policy matters.
+Kristrun Frostadottir is a Member of the Icelandic Parliament (Althingi) for the Social Democratic Alliance.
+She has been an active public speaker on macroeconomic and economic policy matters in Iceland, in national media and policy circles.
+In the three years prior to her candidacy for parliament Kristrun was the Chief Economist at Kvika, a specialized Icelandic bank focusing on asset management and investment services.
+Kristrun oversaw and conducted macroeconomic analysis for the bank and advised clients on economic and policy matters.

 During her studies at Yale, Kristrun focused on economic policy and international finance.
 She was a summer research associate in Morgan Stanley's New York office in 2015, joining the firm full time in London in 2016.
-Before coming to Yale Kristrun worked as an economic analyst for Arion bank in Iceland and as lead economist in a working group on Monetary Reform for the Prime Minister‘s office.
-She holds a master's degree in economics from Boston University and an undergraduate degree in economics from the University of Iceland.
+Before coming to Yale, Kristrun worked as an economic analyst for Arion bank in Iceland and as lead economist in a working group on Monetary Reform for the Prime Minister‘s office.
+In addition to her master's degree in Global Affairs from the Jackson Institute at Yale University, she holds a master's degree in economics from Boston University and an undergraduate degree in economics from the University of Iceland.